MercybirungiS/MercybirungiS/README.md

 <h1 align="center">Hi 👋, I'm Mercy Birungi</h1>
 <h3 align="center">A passionate Software Engineer and Data Scientist that enjoys bridging the world of Data Science and Software Development for Impactful Solutions .</h3>

 - 🌱 I’m currently **Honing my skills .The field of technology is dynamic, and I'm committed to continuous learning.
-Staying updated with the latest in machine learning and software development allows me to deliver cutting-edge solutions.**
+Staying updated with the latest trends in machine learning and software development allows me to deliver cutting-edge solutions.**

 - Some of my software and data science skills **Python, Kotlin, Flutter, Node.js ,AWS , Pandas ,**